-Gardeners should also note that the thin white leaves of hosta plant are a delicacy for slugs and snails (as well as rabbits and deer), so you may have to employ protective measures including plastic bird netting, spraying, or slug baits.
+Unfortunately, the thin white hosta leaves are a delicacy for slugs and snails (as well as rabbits and deer).
+You may have to employ protective measures, including plastic bird netting, spraying, or slug baits.

 These plants cannot tolerate direct sunlight and will grow best in full shade.
-The white feather hosta must always be protected from the sun in order to prevent its thin, light-colored leaves from scorching.
+It would help if you protected the white feather hosta from the sun to prevent its thin, light-colored leaves from scorching.

-Most hosta plants require a larger amount of water than average.
-Just be sure not to drown the soil.
+Most hosta plants require more water than an average plant.
+Make sure you do not drown the soil.

 Temperature and Humidity

-These shade-loving plants must always be sheltered from cold, dry winds.
-They are warm-weather plants that will not survive long after the first frost of the year.
+You must always shelter these shade-loving plants from cold, dry winds.
+They are warm-weather plants that will not survive long after the first frost of the season.

-When planting a white feather hosta, gardeners will have to take additional steps to adequately enrich the soil with organic manure.
-Proper fertilization will help boost the soil's capacity to retain water, as well as improve soil nutrition--both of which are crucial to successfully growing these plants.
+When planting a white feather hosta, gardeners will have to take additional steps to enrich the soil with organic manure adequately.
+Proper fertilization will help boost the soil's capacity to retain water and improve soil nutrition—both crucial for successfully growing these plants.

 Propagating White Feather Hostas

-Since these plants must be kept in shaded environments, many gardeners will plant their white feather hostas in a large pot or container.
-This means they can easily move the plant around when needed to protect its leaves from the scorching sun or to transplant outdoors.
+Since you need to keep these plants in shady areas, many gardeners will plant their white feather hostas in a large pot or container.
+In containers, you can easily move the plant around to protect leaves from the scorching sun.